canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Markdown support
 ^^^^^^^^^^^^^^^^

 By default, Sphinx uses reStructuredText.
-To be able to build Markdown, it relies on `MyST parser <https://myst-parser.readthedocs.io/en/latest/>`_ that requires a `myst-parser` extention.
+To be able to build Markdown, it relies on the `MyST parser <https://myst-parser.readthedocs.io/en/latest/>`_, enabled by the `myst-parser` extension.

 Canonical theme
 ^^^^^^^^^^^^^^^

-Canonical theme is based on the Furo theme and packaged as a standalone `canonical-sphinx <https://github.com/canonical/canonical-sphinx>`_ extention.
+The Canonical theme is packaged as a standalone `canonical-sphinx <https://github.com/canonical/canonical-sphinx>`_ extension.
 It is based on an upstream Furo theme and is designed to follow Canonical branding.

 Command line tools
 ==================

-Starter Pack uses Make as its local build system.
-Starter Pack's Makefile is developed specifically to serve as an interface for operating the project, creating a virtual environment and installing dependencies with one command.
+The Starter Pack uses Make as its local build system.
+The Starter Pack's Makefile serves as an interface for operating the project, including setting up the virtual environment, installing dependencies, and more, through CLI commands.

 Makefile
 --------

-Some of the commands that Makefile has are built to represent Sphinx-native functionality for building documentation or testing the URLs in a simplified form while also managing all the necessary dependencies, for example, instead of using `sphinx-build linkcheck SOURCEDIR OUTPUTDIR` command, you can use `make linkcheck`.
+Some of the Makefile targets (such as ``html`` and ``linkcheck``) provide Sphinx-native functionality for building documentation or performing tests in a simplified form while managing required dependencies.
+For example, instead of using  the ``sphinx-build linkcheck SOURCEDIR OUTPUTDIR`` command, you can use ``make linkcheck``.

 See :ref:`explanation-build` to learn how the local build process works.